Skip to content

 Gentle Tapping Scripts for Processing a Painful Memory

-Posted by By Tre Lee July 2, 2021Posted inNervous System Regulation, Personal Growth, Self-Improvement
+Posted by By Tre Lee July 2, 2021Posted inNervous System Regulation, Personal Growth, Self-Improvement, Vitality

 Gentle Tapping Scripts for Processing a Painful Memory A Gentle Tapping Script for Processing a Painful Memory Integrating the Somatic Wisdom of Peter Levine, PhD Honoring the Body While Healing…